CofeCup/vimfiles/README.md

     https://github.com/vim-china

 *****************************************************
-* Remember: There is no such thing as a free lunch. *
+Remember: There is no such thing as a free lunch.
 *****************************************************

-    Copyright (c) 2020 CofeCup
-    ALL RIGHTS RESERVED